Welcome Dear Visitor!

 Educationally, Sensei ‘s background is in speech communications, rhetoric and philosophy.
 (B.A.
 Speech Communications & Rhetoric) He’s been influenced by several western philosophical traditions including: the ancient Greeks (esp.
 Plato), Stoics (esp.
 Seneca and Epictetus), Existentialism (esp.
 Kierkegaard & Nietzche), Metaphysics (Aristotelian & Medieval era) and Phenomenology.
 When it comes to great writing, he favors the works of Fyodor Dostoyevsky.
 Sensei is a published author (see Amazon) and is presently working on his next book and audio series.
 He also hosts a podcast called “Consciousness Now” available for free on many platforms including Apple, Spotify and Google.

 Though the west had captured his mind early on in life, Sensei’s heart and spirit always felt most at home with eastern traditions.
 Some of the eastern influences on his thinking include the writings of Yogananda (Yogi mystic), Vedanta philosophy, Miyomoto Musashi (the Japanese swordsmen) Laozi also known as Lao Tzu (Chinese mystic, scholar & philosopher), Sun Tzu (Chinese general, philosopher & strategist), the monks of Shaolin and the writings of Venerable Master Hsing Yun founder of Fo Guang Shan.
 The Buddha’s life and wisdom have had a deeply profound impact on him.
 Sensei has been a life long martial arts practitioner and instructor.
 At age 11, he was introduced to meditation through martial arts training.
 He became a black belt in karate at age 19 and is one of several high ranking black belts in his family.
 Meditation, and martial arts, have remained essential components of Sensei’s daily life.
-Nutritionally, he follows a plant-based diet. (i.e. vegan no eating dairy products, soy, fish or meat) His reasons for doing so are primarily spiritual, for the health benefits and the environment.
+Nutritionally, he follows a plant-based diet. (i.e. vegan no eating dairy products, soy, fish or meat) His reasons for doing so are primarily spiritual, for the health benefits, the environment and its mind mastery value.